The event is FREE but we do charge for Continuing Education Units (CEU) & lunch.

-This workshop is appropriate for therapists, survivors, counselors, teachers, school administrators, people in criminal justice and social services, business owners, and anyone who is interested in learning more about trauma-informed/resilience-building practices.
+This workshop is appropriate for therapists, survivors, counselors, teachers, school administrators, criminal justice, social services workers, clergy, business owners, & anyone interested in learning more about trauma-informed/resilience-building practices.

 Click the link above to view a google docs powerpoint presentation by Jane Stevens on April 28, 2012.
 Jane explained the CDC's ACE (Adverse Childhood Experiences) Studies, and how different communities are implementing ACE concepts to help children.
 The ACE studies prove that child sexual abuse as well as other types of traumatic childhood events prevent healthy development and have become a public health emergency.